 Figure 3.
 Communication scheme of the system.

-For the realization of the web platform, we have made a design according to the pattern “model view controller”, making a controller for each important block of requests, such as food management, users, nutritionists, and CDR tables.
+To build and app in Food4Living, the developers must provide only the views (GUI) and connect to the API Rest.
+As it has been mentioned, for the realization of the web platform, we have made a design according to the Model-view-controller pattern [Ref], making a controller for each important block of requests, such as food management, users, nutritionists, and CDR tables.
 These controllers make use of the Rest API to request the necessary data from the database, performing an authentication from a token according to JWT.
 Depending on the type of privileges of the user, some or other data will be displayed.

-The API [15] works as a bridge between the system database and the outside, offering different types of data according to the routes that are executed in the different services it manages.
+This API [15] works as a wrapper between the system information (storage) and third-party applications, offering different types of data according to the routes that are executed in the different services it manages.

 The API is divided into services, which will be the controllers responsible for offering the data processed abroad, differentiating and restricting which requests are available without authentication and which require a valid token.
+While supervised users will have access to their plans and the possibility to update their tracking, nutritionists will be able to: a) register in the system the new users who will be supervised, b) create and manage the available foods throughout the system and their nutritional information, c) manage their own tables of recommended daily allowance, d) consult and edit the food registries of users under their supervision, and e) establish and update goals and nutritional plans based on the statistics obtained with their eating habits.
+Statistics of food intake can be generated in real time and it is possible to generate comparisons, reports and calendars.

-The most important services of the API are the ObjectiveService and the FoodRegisterService that are in charge of synchronizing the food records of each user with the mobile application and the administration panel of the web platform following a mechanism that will be explained later.
+With respect to data management, the main system data is sent and received through requests to the API, receiving and responding with JSON information.
+To secure sensitive system data, responses have been encrypted using JWT tokens, giving access to certain parts of the API only if the request is made with a valid access token.
+All other routes and requests without sensitive data are available through HTTP requests to the API, and receive responses in JSON format.The most important services of the API are the ObjectiveService and the FoodRegisterService that are in charge of synchronizing the food records of each user with the mobile application and the administration panel of the web platform following a mechanism that will be explained later.
 The rest of the services of the API are in charge of serving the information to the rest of the modules of the system and to external calls.
 The information offered to third parties, does not offer identification data of any kind, only anonymous statistical values in order to preserve the privacy of users.

-For its part, the mobile application consists of the different classes responsible for responding to the views of the application, and the utilities module, highlighting the UpdateController, which will be responsible for synchronizing all the local data of the device, with the REST API, and the BootService services, Breakfast, Lunch, Snack, Dinner and WaterService take care of the notification system of reminders, executing a reminder notification at a fixed time of the day or periodically according to the WaterService.